Sajal1803/SajalTest/README.md

 There are Different types of Html tags are as follows
 1. Structural Tags: These tags define the structure of the web page.
 Examples are
-<html>: Defines the beginning and end of an HTML document.
-<head>: Contains meta information about the document, such as the title and links to stylesheets.
-<body>: Contains the content of the web page, such as text, images, and videos.
+HTML tag: Defines the beginning and end of an HTML document. head tag: Contains meta information about the document, such as the title and links to stylesheets. body tag : Contains the content of the web page, such as text, images, and videos.

 2. Formatting Tags: These tags define the formatting of the content.
 Examples are